 3. Can you give a brief explanation on what German culture is and what it means to you?

-Well first of all, German culture varies a lot – depending on where you are living.
-There are Northerners (I would consider myself closer to that group:), Southerners, Westerners, Easterners – all have their own little specialties – after all, we are talking about over 80 million people.
-But what really can be considered as mutual is a focus on technology, excellence, directness, order and the tendency to always compare and complain :).
+Well, first of all, German culture varies a lot – depending on where you are living.
+There are Northerners (I would consider myself closer to that group:), Southerners, Westerners, Easterners – all have their own little specialities – after all, we are talking about over 80 million people.
+But what really can be considered as mutual is a focus on technology, excellence, directness, order and the tendency to always compare and complain :)